 Everything shown comes out over the next year.
-Microsoft expressly listened to fans this year forsaking tedious interviews.
-While Phil Spencer and several development leaders made short appearances, they were quick.
+Microsoft expressly listened to fans this year, forsaking tedious interviews.
+While Phil Spencer and several development leaders made brief appearances, they were quick.
 This year, the games did the talking.

 Plenty of Variety

 Games of all genres and styles made appearances at Xbox’s 2022 show.
 Platformers, indies, shooters, horror games, and RPGs appeared.
-Having a varied portfolio of titles ensures that most of your fanbase is content.
+A varied portfolio of titles ensures that most of your fanbase is content.
 One of Xbox’s weak points was its overreliance on particular genres.
 Shooters often dominate their showcases, notoriously Halo and Gears of War.
-In spite of this reputation, Xbox broke the mold in 2022.
-Another key point of these games is the sizable budget.
+Despite this reputation, Xbox broke the mold in 2022.
+Another critical point of these games is the sizable budget.
 Titles like Scorn, for example, show that Microsoft will invest in breaking the mold.

 Gameplay is King

 Highly anticipated titles made an appearance at the Xbox + Bethesda Showcase.
 The 90-minute presentation offered dozens of gameplay trailers.
-Besides previously announced titles like Redfall, Xbox shared extended looks at titles like Starfield.
-Starfield even got a 15-minute spotlight for Bethesda’s latest project.
+Besides previously announced titles like Redfall, Xbox shared extended looks at titles like Starfield, and Starfield even got a 15-minute spotlight for Bethesda’s latest project.
 Starfield wasn’t an outlier in the showcase, either.
-Forza Motorsport and Diablo 4, for example, were two other titles with longer walkthroughs.
-Moreover, the pacing of the gameplay was excellent.
-Games stuck around just long enough to leave an impression.
+Forza Motorsport and Diablo 4, for example, were two other titles with more extended walkthroughs.
+Moreover, the pacing of the gameplay was excellent, and the games stuck around just long enough to leave an impression.

 Xbox Game Pass is the Cherry on Top